Fewest-Switches Surface Hopping with Combined Deep Learning Potential and Long Short-Term Memory Network Propagator for Simulating Realistic Photochemical Processes: RESULTS AND DISCUSSION

 \subsection{Performance of NequIP models}

-We extracted 4,000 snapshots from the reference trajectories of $\mathrm{CH_2NH}$ and split them by 1:1 to generate the training and test sets to build the potential energy surfaces in its $\mathrm{S}_0$ and $\mathrm{S}_1$ states.
-As shown in Figures \ref{fig:MetNequIPA} and \ref{fig:MetNequIPB}, the prediction accuracy is good enough.
+We extracted 4,000 snapshots from the reference trajectories of $\mathrm{CH_2NH}$ and split them by 1:1 to generate the training and test sets to build the potential energy surfaces in its $\mathrm{S}_0$ and $\mathrm{S}_1$ states. { Comparison between reference and predicted potential energies are shown in Figures \ref{fig:MetNequIPA} and \ref{fig:MetNequIPB}.
 The test mean absolute errors (MAEs) of $E(\mathrm{S}_0)$ and $E(\mathrm{S}_1)$ were 0.016 and 0.019 eV, respectively, with the force loss in the order of $10^{-2}$ eV/\AA.
-Key configurations observed in the reference trajectories, involving $cis$- and $trans$-isomers as well as minimum energy conical intersections, were shown in Figure S5a.
+The prediction accuracy can be accepted since it's well within the threshold of chemical accuracy as 1 kcal/mol ($\sim $0.043 eV). } Key configurations observed in the reference trajectories, involving $cis$- and $trans$-isomers as well as minimum energy conical intersections, were shown in Figure S5a.
 Notably, a nitrene in which the H5 atom moves from nitrogen to carbon (see Figure S5b) also appeared in a few cases.
 It is more difficult for ML to accurately predict potential energies of such nitrene-like configurations in the high-energy region of PES.
 Although the performance of NequIP was robust, the influence of these nitrene-like configurations on dynamics simulations cannot be ignored at all times.
 We will discuss this issue later.